+6) Restart your computer.
 7) Check if the 0xC1900101 error disappears after the clean reboot.

+When prompted with the UAC, hit Yes to continue.
 2) In the Command Prompt window, copy and paste in the following command:

 sfc /scannowPress the Enter key on your keyboard.

+3) Wait for the process to finish.
 4) In the same window, copy and paste in the following command: